Binance Market Update (2022-08-09)

 Binance

-The global cryptocurrency market cap now stands at $1.12T, down by -0.83% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.09T, down by -3.39% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include IDEX, SPELL, and MULTI, up by 21%, 12%, and 12%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include SPELL, REN, and OG, up by 16%, 9%, and 8%, respectively.

 Top stories of the day: